grafana/agent/docs/sources/flow/reference/cli/convert.md

 * `AGENT_MODE=flow grafana-agent convert [FLAG ...]
 FILE_NAME`
 * `grafana-agent-flow convert [FLAG ...]
 FILE_NAME`

+   Replace the following:

+   * `FLAG`: One or more flags that define the input and output of the command.
+   * `FILE_NAME`: The Grafana Agent configuration file.

-If the `FILE_NAME` argument is not provided or if the `FILE_NAME` argument is equal to `-`, `grafana-agent-flow convert` converts the contents of standard input.
-Otherwise, `grafana-agent-flow convert` reads and converts the file from disk specified by the argument.
+If the `FILE_NAME` argument is not provided or if the `FILE_NAME` argument is equal to `-`, `convert` converts the contents of standard input.
+Otherwise, `convert` reads and converts the file from disk specified by the argument.

 There are several different flags available for the `convert` command.
 You can use the `--output` flag to write the contents of the converted config to a specified path.
 You can use the `--report` flag to generate a diagnostic report.
 The `--bypass-errors` flag allows you to bypass any [errors] generated during the file conversion.